1. COLLECTION OF PERSONAL INFORMATION

 The type of information we collect will depend on the particular purposes and will only be collected where that information is necessary for the MCC to perform its functions or activities.
-Such information may include (but is not limited to) name, age, gender, date of birth, address, phone number, email address, team of support, nationality, relationship status, number of children, membership status, interests and profession, as well as applicable transactional information and images and video footage of you, including images and video footage collected by security cameras or for promotional purposes.
+Such information may include (but is not limited to) name, age, gender, date of birth, address, phone number, email address, team of support, nationality, relationship status, number of children, membership status, interests and profession, personal information in relation to the MCC's Staff employment (eg engagement, training and disciplining of an employee, personal and emergency contact details, insurance details, employment history, health details) for employment purposes, as well as applicable transactional information and images and video footage of you, including images and video footage collected for promotional purposes or using security cameras for security or operational purposes, including facial recognition technology and body worn cameras used by our security officers.
+For more information, see section 8 (Surveillance Activities) below.

-We may collect personal information through a variety of means, including (but not limited to) nominating for or becoming an Member, providing and updating your details online or through a paper form, attending an event hosted by the MCC, attending or registering for an event at the MCG or any other facilities that the MCC may own, operate or manage from time to time, entering a competition run by the MCC, using a membership card, involvement with a Special Interest Group or Sporting Section, subscribing to receive regular newsletters from the MCC or if you contact us directly via social media, phone or email.
+We may collect personal information through a variety of means, including (but not limited to) nominating for or becoming a Member, providing and updating your details online or through a paper form, attending an event hosted by the MCC, attending or registering for an event, by technology used at the MCG or any other facilities that the MCC may own, operate or manage from time to time (including surveillance activities as set out in section 8 below), entering a competition run by the MCC, using a membership card, during recruitment of potential Staff members and in the course of employment for Staff members, involvement with a Special Interest Group or Sporting Section, subscribing to receive regular newsletters from the MCC or if you contact us directly via social media, phone or email, or where information is shared with us by a third party including our Key Stakeholders.
+We may advise you of other means of collecting information through public notices available at the MCG or any other facilities that the MCC may own, or terms and conditions provided to you including the Conditions of Entry to the MCG.

-We may also collect other information through your use of MCC digital services, including the MCG WiFi network, such as the device ID number (MAC address) of any device used by you when accessing those services.
+We may also collect other information through your use of MCC digital services and technology made available to you, including the MCG WiFi network or mobile applications, such as the device ID number (MAC address) and IP address of any device used by you when accessing those services, as well as location, identifiers, usage data and diagnostics.
 If we hold such information that can be associated to you or the device you are using, then that information may be linked with your personal information, and will be treated in the same manner as the personal information to which it has been linked.

 Where lawful and practicable, you have the option to not identify yourself when entering into a transaction with the MCC.
-However, some of our services require your personal information.
+However, some of our services require your personal information, and where you are a Member certain activities may be linked to your membership.
 If you do not wish to provide the information requested, we may not be able to provide you with those services, or the quality of the services may be impacted.

 We consider it is the responsibility of parents to monitor their children's use of our websites and services (such as the MCG WiFi network and MCC-owned websites).
 Nevertheless it is our policy not to require personal information from persons known to be under the age of 18 years or offer to send any promotional material to persons in that category, unless parental permission to such use of personal information has been granted (for children aged six years and older, this includes nomination of the child as a Waiting List Candidate), or those persons are Members or Waiting List Candidates aged 15-17 years.

-The MCC collects, uses and discloses personal information for the primary purpose of providing entertainment and also to provide related services and any other activity or purpose consistent with the Melbourne Cricket Club Act 1974 (Vic) and the MCC's constitution, including:
+The MCC collects, uses and discloses personal information (including sensitive information and health information) for the primary purpose of providing entertainment and also to provide related services and any other activity or purpose consistent with the Melbourne Cricket Club Act 1974 (Vic) and the MCC's constitution, including:

-(a) to maintain the security of our facilities, including minimising and detecting unlawful activity, preventing crowd disturbances and to assist law enforcement and certain Suppliers (such as the MCC's security contractors) in carrying out their responsibilities, such as responsibilities that apply under the Major Sporting Events Act 2009 (Vic) and other applicable law;
+(a) to maintain the security of our facilities, including managing entry to our facilities, queue management, monitoring people movement and general operational purposes, minimising and detecting unlawful activity or serious threats to safety, resolving complaints, preventing crowd disturbances, investigating disciplinary actions and allegations and to assist law enforcement, Key Stakeholders and certain Suppliers (such as the MCC's security contractors) in carrying out their responsibilities, such as responsibilities that apply under the Major Sporting Events Act 2009 (Vic) and other applicable law or as part of their investigations of inappropriate or unlawful conduct;

 (b) to monitor and enforce policies, procedures and conditions applicable in relation to your use of MCC facilities and your attendance at or involvement in events hosted at the MCG, including the Conditions of Entry to the MCG, our health and safety policy and emergency evacuation procedures, to the extent that the MCC considers reasonably necessary to disclose or use your personal information for those purposes;

-(c) to send news and information about our activities, events and general promotional material which we believe may be useful to you, including (if applicable) our annual report and other club information, by email, post or other medium;
+(c) to deliver personalised content and send news and information about our activities, events and general promotional material which we believe may be useful to you, including (if applicable) our annual report and other club information, by email, post or other medium;

 (d) to allow MCC Special Interest Groups, Sporting Sections, Business Partners, Suppliers, Venue Hirers, or promoters of MCC or its services to market and promote their products and services to you, where permitted in accordance with section 3 (Disclosure to Third Parties);

-(e) to the extent that we consider it reasonably necessary, to monitor access to, ensure appropriate and lawful use of (including compliance with policies, procedures and conditions applicable to you or your attendance at or involvement in particular events), and profile the types of people using, MCC-owned websites, the MCG WiFi network and other MCC digital services such as in-venue text messaging systems;
+(e) to the extent that we consider it reasonably necessary, to monitor access to, ensure appropriate and lawful use of (including compliance with policies, procedures and conditions applicable to you or your attendance at or involvement in particular events, including those of Key Stakeholders), and profile the types of people attending MCC premises and using, MCC-owned websites, the MCG WiFi network, mobile applications and other MCC digital services such as in-venue messaging systems;

 (f) in relation to emails sent to us, for troubleshooting, maintenance purposes and for preventing or addressing email abuse;

-(h) to facilitate operational and administrative requirements, including management of and payment to Staff, the provision of services by our Suppliers and co-ordination of activities with the MCC's related organisations and MCC Special Interest Groups and Sporting Sections.
+(h) to facilitate operational and administrative requirements, including learning and training purposes, management of and payment to Staff, the provision of services by our Suppliers and co-ordination of activities with the MCC's related organisations and MCC Special Interest Groups and Sporting Sections;

-The MCC may also collect personal information for purposes related or ancillary to the primary purpose of collection, including promoting such services and market research.
+The MCC may also collect, use and disclose personal information for purposes related or ancillary to the primary purpose of collection, including promoting such services and market research purposes.

 Disclosure of personal information to third parties may occur in accordance with section 2 (Use and Disclosure of Personal Information) where the third party:

-(a) is a related organisation to the MCC, such as the MCC Foundation Limited, the Australian Sports Museum Limited, MCC Heritage Limited, the MCG Trust as well as members of the MCC Committee;
+(a) is a related organisation to the MCC, such as the MCC Foundation Limited, the Australian Sports Museum Limited, MCC Heritage Limited, the MCG Trust as well as members of the MCC Committee, the MCC Sub-Committees and persons involved in the member disciplinary process;

-We may also disclose personal information to third parties where otherwise required or permitted under the Privacy Act or other applicable law, including where:
+We may also disclose personal information to third parties where otherwise required or permitted under the Privacy Laws or other applicable law, including where:

 (a) we believe that the use or disclosure is reasonably necessary to assist a law enforcement body or an agency responsible for government or public security in the performance of their functions; or